 - Program discipline and depth (high schools only): this refers to the number of arts disciplines offered and depth of instruction, such as opportunities for sequential learning

-In addition, the Certification rating considers the types of support for the arts that are present in each school, including whether schools provide: a dedicated arts budget, arts-specific professional development, use of arts integration strategies, community arts partnerships, and parent and community engagement.
+- Whether schools provide a dedicated arts budget, arts-specific professional development, use of arts teaching strategies, community arts partnerships, and parent and community engagement.

 How is this information collected?

-Ingenuity collects data through the annual Creative Schools Survey, which we distribute to every school in the District.
-After thorough analysis, Ingenuity designates Creative Schools Certification ratings to every CPS school that participates in the survey.
+Ingenuity collects some data from CPS Central Office and some through the annual Creative Schools Survey, which we distribute to every school in the District.
+After thorough analysis, Ingenuity designates Creative Schools Certification ratings to every CPS school that participates in the Survey.